 \subsection{Decoherence, Markovianity and consistency}

-This appendix assumes the reader to be familiar with superoperators, in particular instruments, completely positive maps and completely positive and trace preserving maps.
+This appendix assumes the reader to be familiar with superoperators, in particular instruments and completely positive (and trace preserving) maps.
 Introductions are provided, e.g., in Refs.~\cite{NielsenChuangBook2000, BreuerPetruccioneBook2002, MilzModiPRXQ2021, StrasbergBook2022}.
 All superoperators are denoted with calligraphic symbols $\C A, \C E, \C P, \dots$.

 We start by defining a quantum Markov process following Ref.~\cite{PollockEtAlPRL2018}, for introductory treatments see Refs.~\cite{MilzModiPRXQ2021, StrasbergBook2022}.
 This definition recognizes the crucial role played by an external agent (or experimenter or observer), who interrogates or intervenes the dynamics of an OQS at a set of discrete times $\{t_n,\dots,t_2,t_1\}$.
 Each intervention at each time $t_k$ is described by an instrument $\{\C A_k(r_k)\}$, which is a set of completely positive maps $\C A_k(r_k)$ adding up to a completely positive and trace preserving map $\C A_k \equiv \sum_{r_k} \C A_k(r_k)$.
-Importantly, these maps only act on the system Hilbert space, encapsulating the idea that the external agent has no precise control over the bath degrees of freedom.
+Importantly, these maps only act on the system Hilbert space, encapsulating the idea that the external agent has no control over the bath degrees of freedom.
 Moreover, $r_k$ denotes some abstract measurement outcome, not necessarily related to the $x_k$ appearing in the main text.
 Now, a quantum process is Markovian if the response of the OQS to any sequence (or history) of interventions $\{\C A_n(r_n),\dots,\C A_2(r_2),\C A_1(r_1)\}$ can be written as

 where $\{\C E_{k,k-1}\}_{k=1}^n$ is a set of completely positive and trace preserving maps, which---importantly---do not depend on the interventions or initial system state.
 Moreover, $\tilde\rho_S(t_n|r_n,\dots,r_2,r_1)$ is the subnormalized OQS state conditioned on the sequence of interventions, which happens with probability $p(r_n,\dots,r_2,r_1) = \mbox{tr}_S\{\tilde\rho_S(t_n|r_n,\dots,r_2,r_1)\}$.
 Finally, notice that the $\C E_{k,k-1}$ are also known as \emph{dynamical maps} as they progragate the system state forward in time from $t_{k-1}$ to $t_k$.
 These maps encode the influence of the bath or environment and, according to Eq.~(\ref{eq Markovianity}), a Markov process is precisely characterized by the fact that the influence of the bath can be neatly separated from the interventions $\C A_k(r_k)$ of the external agent.